Available with Advanced license.

 For information on the Advanced Settings, see Generate elevation data using the DEMs wizard.

-- For Cell Size, use the default value of 5 x GSD.
+- In the DEM Settings window, for Cell Size, use the default value of 5 x GSD.
 This will determine the resolution of the DSM (five times the imagery resolution).

 - Accept the remaining default settings and click Finish.